rchakode/realopinsight/doc/sphinx/source/userguide/editor-manual.rst

       identifies the check allowing to monitor the load of Nagios server.
     + For Zabbix, the pattern is *host_name/trigger_name.* host_name and
       trigger_name as well as the relationship between them should be valid entries in Zabbix.
-For example, {literal}'Zabbix server/Lack of free swap space on{HOST.NAME}'{/literal} identifies the trigger allowing to monitor the swap space on Zabbix server.
+For example, 'Zabbix server/Lack of free swap space on{HOST.NAME}' identifies the trigger allowing to monitor the swap space on Zabbix server.
     + For Zenoss data points are identified through the following the pattern *device_name/component_name* according to the description of